The-FinAI/PIXIU/README.md

 To address these gaps, we introduce PIXIU, providing:

-1. Open-source LLMs tailored for finance, FinMA, by fine-tuning LLaMA with the dataset constructed in PIXIU.
+1. Open-source LLMs tailored for finance FinMA, by fine-tuning LLaMA with the dataset constructed in PIXIU.
-2. Large-scale, high-quality financial instruction data.
+2. Large-scale, high-quality multi-task and multi-modal financial instruction tuning data.
 3. Holistic financial evaluation benchmarks FLUPE for assessing financial LLMs.

 ## Key Features